Information on data protection

 4. Further data processing

 If you apply to our company, we process your application data exclusively for purposes related to your interest in a current or future employment with us and the processing of your application.
 Your application will only be processed and acknowledged by the relevant contact persons at our company.
 All employees entrusted with data processing are obliged to maintain the confidentiality of your data.
-Should we not be able to offer you employment, we will retain the data you have submitted for up to three months after any rejection for the purpose of answering questions in connection with your application and rejection.
+Should we not be able to offer you employment, we will retain the data you have submitted for up to six months after any rejection for the purpose of answering questions in connection with your application and rejection.
 This does not apply if legal provisions prevent deletion, if further storage is necessary for the purpose of providing evidence or if you have expressly consented to longer storage.
 The legal basis for data processing is § 26 para.
 1 sentence 1 FDPA.
-Should we store your applicant data for more than three months and you have expressly consented to this, we would like to point out that this consent can be freely revoked at any time in accordance with Art.
+Should we store your applicant data for more than six months and you have expressly consented to this, we would like to point out that this consent can be freely revoked at any time in accordance with Art.
 7 Para.
 3 GDPR.
 Such a revocation does not affect the lawfulness of the processing, which has been carried out until revocation on the basis of the consent.

 If you register with us for lectures, workshops or other events, we process your personal data, such as name, e-mail address and the company to which you belong.
 These data are processed exclusively for the organisation and implementation of the event.
 The processing is carried out for the purpose of contract implementation.
 The legal basis is Art.
 6 para.
 1 letter b) GDPR.